vporton/carbon-flow/README.md

 # Carbon Flow

+See also [this repository](https://github.com/vporton/courts) for the frontend UI.

 See also https://youtu.be/Pv7k7FiUbKM (remark: the installation procedure changed a little since recoding this video, also now the numbers update automatically after confirmed transactions).